Nipen (227 m a.s.l.) and Festvågtind (541 m a.s.l.)

 Nipen and Festvågtind

-Two peaks located right above Henningsvær.
+Two peaks located right above Henningsvær (link to our article).
 In our opinion, they are among the must-visit points during a trip to Lofoten.
 It is from their summits that the famous photos are taken from above of the characteristic football field, located at the end of the town on one of the islands.
 No wonder it gets crowded here in season, as these are some of the most recognizable spots in the entire archipelago.
 Both peaks lie next to each other and have partially shared paths leading to them.
 So you can decide whether you want to climb the lower Nipen (227 m a.s.l.) or try your skills on the higher and more demanding Festvågtind (541 m a.s.l.).
 Looking from Henningsvær town, the towering Festvågtind immediately catches the eye, looking very intimidating from this perspective.
 Next to it is visible the smaller but equally picturesque Nipen.
 From both, a magnificent panorama of the archipelago unfolds.

 Parking